cointobanks/lifetioncoin-docs/_includes/devdoc/guide_transactions.md

 standard transactions.

-Non-standard transactions---those that fail the test---may be accepted by nodes not using the default Dash Core settings.
+Non-standard transactions---those that fail the test---may be accepted by nodes not using the default Lifetioncoin Core settings.
 If they are included in blocks, they will also avoid the IsStandard test and be processed.

-Besides making it more difficult for someone to attack Dash for free by broadcasting harmful transactions, the standard transaction test also helps prevent users from creating transactions today that would make adding new transaction features in the future more
+Besides making it more difficult for someone to attack Lifetioncoin for free by broadcasting harmful transactions, the standard transaction test also helps prevent users from creating transactions today that would make adding new transaction features in the future more